 - The three sisters method involves corn, squash and peas or pole beans.
 The peas will wind around the corn stalks.
 The corn provides the shade the peas need.
 The squash will spread out across the ground, helping keeping the weeds down.

-- Plant lettuce, spinach, or cilantro in the area you will be putting in cucumbers or squash.
+– Plant lettuce, spinach or cilantro in the area you will be putting in cucumbers or squash.
 The first plants will mature quickly and be harvested by the time the squash starts to spread out.
 You can do this with plants that won’t be put out until after the first frost as well.

 - Put in carrots in early spring.
 They will grow and flourish and be close to harvest when something like a tomato or pepper plant really starts to flourish in the middle of summer.

-- Tall, leafy plants like corn or tomatoes, should be planted at the south end to provide shade for the plants like broccoli or leafy crops that will not do well in direct sun.
+– Tall, leafy plants, like corn or tomatoes, should be planted at the south end to provide shade for the plants like broccoli or leafy crops that will not do well in direct sun.

 The key to large scale gardening is to maximize space and minimize the work.
 More gardening space means more weeds, which can quickly take over your garden.
-If you’re working by hand alone, these tips will help make your gardening chores much easier and more manageable.